Gongjie663746/CS247Project/README.md

 2. Run `LightGCN_with_text_embed_init.ipynb` to run the model with text_embedding initialization.
 3. Run `LightGCN_with_clustering.ipynb` to run the model with clustering data.

+Tips:
 To change directory of training and testing data, go to `dataloader.py` block to change the directories.
+Note that the test batch needs to be not more than 1/10 of the user.
+It can be set in the Parsing block